 - Eye irritation or pain

 Because ectropion exposes both the inside of the lower eyelid and the cornea, serious complications can result from this condition if left untreated.
 These include corneal abrasions, corneal ulcers, and recurrent eye infections.
 All of these can damage the eye permanently over time.

 How is ectropion surgery performed?

-Are there risks involved with ectropion surgery?
+What are the risks involved with entropion repair surgery?